Skip to main content

 Should the letter give the reason for termination?
 Toggle answer

-Usually yes, but the wording should be factual, approved and consistent with the process already followed.
-Do not add informal opinions, unsupported accusations or new reasons that were not part of the HR record.
+Usually yes, but the wording must be factual, approved and consistent with the process already followed.
+Do not include informal opinions, unsupported accusations or new reasons that were not part of the HR record.

 Can employment be terminated immediately?
 Toggle answer